sigruptor/arjhanwar.github.io/interviews/system_design/http.md

 - Collaborative document editing: WebSockets are also useful for building collaborative document editing applications.
 WebSockets can be used to synchronize changes made by multiple users to a document in real-time.
 Google Docs and Office 365 use WebSockets to provide real-time collaboration features.

+## Connection Options Deep Dive
+### HTTP Connections:

+**Basic HTTP:** Stateless protocol where each request-response cycle is independent.
+Not efficient for real-time communication since a new connection must be established for each request.

+**HTTP/2:**
+Supports multiplexing, allowing multiple requests and responses over a single connection.
+This can improve efficiency and reduce latency.
+Header Compression: Reduces overhead, which can improve performance.
+Still primarily a request-response model, but it can be more efficient than HTTP/1.1 for scenarios with many simultaneous requests.

+### WebSockets:

+Establishment: Begins with an HTTP handshake, which upgrades the connection to a persistent WebSocket connection.
+Data Exchange: Once established, data is sent as frames, which is lightweight compared to HTTP requests.
+This enables low-latency, full-duplex communication.
+Use Cases: Ideal for applications requiring real-time updates, like chat applications or notifications.

+### Long Polling:

+The client makes a request to the server, and the server holds that request open until there’s new information to send back.
+After sending the response, the client immediately sends another request, effectively simulating a persistent connection.
+Drawbacks: More overhead compared to WebSockets since it requires multiple HTTP requests and responses, leading to latency and higher resource consumption.

+### Server-Sent Events (SSE):

+One-way communication from the server to the client.
+The client establishes a connection and listens for messages.
+Pros: Simpler to implement for real-time updates, and it automatically handles reconnections.
+Cons: Not suitable for bidirectional communication, which can limit use cases.

+#### Considerations for Choosing a Connection Method
+Use Case: If you need real-time, bidirectional communication, WebSockets are your best option.
+For simpler one-way updates, SSE could suffice.
+Scalability: Consider how many concurrent connections you need to support.
+WebSockets can be more efficient at scale, but you’ll need to ensure your infrastructure can handle the load.
+Complexity: Evaluate the ease of implementation versus the requirements.
+HTTP/2 might be easier to integrate into existing services without substantial changes.

 ##### Resources